Last updated

 Pros

-• User-friendly interface: Known for its intuitive and visually appealing interface, making it easy for consultants to navigate and manage their sales pipelines.
+• User-friendly interface: Known for its intuitive and visually appealing interface, making it easy for consulting teams to navigate and manage their sales pipelines.

 • Sales pipeline focus: Specifically designed for managing sales pipelines, offering a visual approach that helps consultants track deals and activities effectively.

-• Customization: Allows for a high degree of customization, enabling consultants to tailor the platform to their specific processes with custom fields and workflows.
+• Customization: Allows for a reasonable degree of customization, enabling consulting teams to tailor the platform to their specific processes with custom fields and workflows.

 • Affordability: Offers competitive pricing, making it accessible to small and medium-sized consulting businesses without sacrificing essential CRM features.